Maurice Golden: Political career

 Golden has been a member of the Conservative Party since 1998.
 Golden stood for the Local Authority Elections in Dundee in Sidlaw West in 2002.
 He worked as a Campaign Manager for Douglas Taylor in the Perth and North Perthshire constituency in 2005.
 He stood for the Scottish Parliament in 2007 as the Conservative candidate for Central Fife.
 He was selected as the Conservative Party candidate in the Glenrothes by-election for the Westminster Parliament in 2008, securing third place as Labour retained the seat.
 Two years later Golden secured second place in Central Ayrshire with 8,934 votes after standing in the 2010 UK General Election.
 In 2011, Golden stood for election to the Scottish Parliament in the Cunninghame North constituency.

 Member of the Scottish Parliament

 In 2016, Golden stood for the Scottish Parliament as the Conservative candidate for Clydebank and Milngavie where he took third place with 6,029 votes (18.4%).

 Having not won the constituency, he was elected from the West Scotland regional list.

 Golden was the Chief Whip and Business Manager, and Spokesperson for the Low Carbon Economy in the Parliament.

 At the 2021 Scottish Parliament election, Golden sought re-election as a list candidate for the North East Scotland region.

 Additionally, he ran in the Angus South constituency, finishing second with 34.8% of the vote.

 On the regional list, the Conservatives retained their four seats, with Golden being re-elected.

+In 2023, Golden voted against a Conservative amendment during a debate on climate change.
+This was due to an objection over the watering down of climate pledges made by his party.

-Golden has pushed for a Private members' bill to tackle dog theft.
-The official consultation is expected to begin in 2022.
+Golden has pushed for a Members' Bill to tackle dog theft.
+The proposed law would make it a specific offence to steal a dog.
+His Bill received unanimous backing from the Parliament at stage one in October 2025.

+In April 2025, Golden announced that he would not stand in the 2026 Scottish Parliament election.
+Later that year he said that he would have "struggled" to stand for the party and that under the leadership of Russell Findlay it had "moved so far away from where [it was when] I started" by adopting a more populist stance.

+Post-political career

+Following his retirement from Holyrood, Golden set up his own political consultancy.
+In July 2026, The Courier newspaper revealed that Golden was now advising MSPs from the Reform UK group, despite previously accusing his former party of "trying to out-Reform Reform".
+Golden clarified that he was helping to provide “political intelligence” for the rookie group of 17 MSPs, and did not get involved in Reform's political campaigning or messaging.